dbetm/my-ai-history/books/Deep Learning Ian Goodfellow, Yoshua Bengio, Aaaron Courville/highlights.md

 Softmax functions are most often used as the output of a classifier, to represent the probability distribution over `n` different classes.

 pp. 184

+In general, we can think of the neural network as representing a function `f(x;θ)`.
+The outputs of this function are not direct predictions of the value `y`.
+Instead, `f(x;θ) = ω` provides the parameters for a distribution over `y`.
+Our loss function can then be interpreted as `− log p(y; ω(x))`.

+pp. 188

+## Architecture Design

+The Universal Approximation Theorem states that a feedforward network with a linear output layer and at least one hidden layer with any "squashing" activation function can approximate any Borel measurable function (any continous function on a closed and bounded subset of R²) from one finite-dimensional space to another with any desired non-zero amount of error, provided that the network is given enough hidden units.

+pp. 198

+Empirically, greather depth does seem to result in better generalization for a wide variety of tasks.

+## Back-propagation and other differentiation algorithms

+In learning algos., the gradient we most often require is the gradient of the cost function with respect to the parameters.

+## Historical notes

+Feedforward networks can be seen as efficient nonlinear functions approximators based on using gradient descent to minimize the error in a function approximation.

+pp. 224